victoriamount/web-module-challenge-objects/README.md

 ### Task 1: Set up Project

-- [ ] Create a forked copy of this project
+- [ X] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.